apache/kibble-1/docs/source/setup.rst

 - - certifi
 - - pyyaml
 - - bcrypt
-- Gunicorn for Python 3.x (often called gunicorn3) or mod_wsgi
+- Gunicorn for Python 3.x (often called gunicorn3), Waitress or mod_wsgi

 ###########################################
 Configuring and Priming the Kibble Instance